Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Threats To Validity

 \subsection{External Validity}

 An external threat to validity derived from our study is the generalizability of our results towards different AIOps solutions.
 In our study, we targeted detecting anomalies in solely two AIOps domains, namely, internet traffic and CPU utilization due to public availability.
-The anomaly detection models are dependent on the datasets that they are applied to.
-Although our datasets contain solely real-world data, the data used to e.g. predict incidents using AIOps solutions might be significantly different than the one used in this study.
-Therefore, the anomaly detection AIOps solutions lifecycle still needs to be explored for other AIOps domains.
+Moreover, in this study, we relied on the provided anomalous labels corresponding to each dataset.
+The anomaly detection models depend on the datasets they are applied to.
+Although our datasets contain solely real-world data, the data used to e.g. predict incidents using AIOps solutions might be different than the one we employed.
+Therefore, the anomaly detection AIOps solutions lifecycle should be explored for other AIOps domains.

 In our study, we included a variety of popular anomaly detection models, which are different from each other in terms of the technique they use to detect anomalies.
 Since we noticed that maintenance techniques are model-dependent when employing other models they need to be verified accordingly.